Terrycoco/nextjs-redux-boilerplate/README.md

+## Why another boilerplate?

 This project was bootstrapped with [Create Next App](https://github.com/segmentio/create-next-app).
+In addition, I have added setup for:
+- express server
+- redux / redux-thunk
+- material-ui

+THE REST OF THIS IS FROM THE create-next-app repository.

 Find the most recent version of this guide at [here](https://github.com/segmentio/create-next-app/blob/master/lib/templates/default/README.md).
 And check out [Next.js repo](https://github.com/zeit/next.js) for the most up-to-date info.